 Before we jump into today's guest post from Holly Caplan, I wanted to chat about my own experience crying in the workplace, and why I thought Holly's expertise would help millennial women everywhere.

-I have definitely cried at work before.
-I cried more than a few times at work when I was a graduate and research assistant, and I cry sometimes now (although it's a lot easier because I am a freelancer and I work form home.)
+I've definitely cried at work before.
+I cried more than a few times at work when I was a graduate and research assistant, and I cry sometimes now (although it's a lot easier because I am a freelancer and I work from home.)
 I loved having an office when I was a GA because I could tuck away in my office and let out a few tears when my job got particularly stressful.
-I tried not to cry in front of my professors though, and I am fairly sure I managed not to cry that way.
-It's okay to be emotional, but the more you can control it, the better it will be fore you in the long run.
+My goal was to not to cry in front of my professors though.
+I'm fairly sure I managed not to cry that way.
+It's okay to be emotional, but the more you can control it, the better it will before you in the long run.

 I know that my audience is filled with bright, amazing women across the country.
 I thought that Holly could shed some great light on crying in the workplace for y'all, so that you are prepared for what the working world may bring.

 But, I am being chatty, so I will let Holly take over from here, she is the expert after all!

 For many of us, getting frustrated, flustered or just plain emotional can have us end up in tears.
 And it happens more often than you may think in the one place you hope it doesn’t: the workplace.
 Turns out, 41 percent of women and 9 percent of men cry in the workplace and at some point in your career you will probably end up in tears in front of your boss, client or colleagues.
 It happens to most of us, and it is usually when we don’t see it coming.
 And even though crying is natural, it is unfortunately seen as a weakness in the workplace.